Matts966/genelizer/README.md

 Now you can edit `./config/sample.hcl` or add other files in `./config` directory to change analysis and

 ```
-$ make dep
 $ YOUR_BINARY_NAME=binary-name make
 ```

-Then you can get your portable binary!
+Then you can get your portable binary named `binary-name`!

 Or install it in your path by